 To create a successful master plan, it is imperative to have a complete understanding of the site and its context.
 We endeavour to find a site's DNA, history and heritage in order to establish an authentic identity for our future developments.

 We believe that, in taking time to walk the site in different seasons of the year, getting a feel for the place, sketching design ideas and plans on site - we develop a better understanding of the land.
 It takes an investment of time and passion to tune into a site, to understand what it can become and how it should be designed.
-We want the site to speak to us.
+We want to develop in harmony with the surrounding environment.

 Open to Good Ideas

 We believe our developments should create positive energy, with everyone connected to them benefiting.
-Throughout the life of a project there are always options and choices to be made.
-Stirling Developments will endeavour to do what's best for local communities, future residents and the environment.
-We believe in harmony.
+Throughout the life of a project there are always options and choices to be made, we focus on what's best longterm.
+Stirling Developments will endeavour to do what's best for the evolving new community and invest in the optimum longterm solutions

-One of our fundamental goals is to provide every opportunity to establish happy communities.
+One of our fundamental goals is to establish happy communities.
 We want people to sense they have arrived at a welcoming and friendly place.
 We believe in creating meaningful public realm that encourages residents to participate in life outside the home, connecting and interacting with others.
 The framework and design of our projects will be 'open' rather than 'closed', welcoming and friendly.